Fly Me to the Moon: Subsequent recordings and uses

 In 1960, Peggy Lee released the song on the album Pretty Eyes, then made it more popular when she performed it in front of a large television audience on The Ed Sullivan Show.
 As the song's popularity increased, it became better known as "Fly Me to the Moon", and in 1963 Peggy Lee convinced Bart Howard to make the name change official.
 Connie Francis released two non-English versions of the song in 1963: in Italian as "Portami Con Te" and in Spanish as "Llévame a la Luna".

 In 1962, Joe Harnell arranged and recorded an instrumental version in a bossa nova style.
 It was released as a single in late 1962.
 Harnell's version spent 13 weeks on the Billboard Hot 100 chart, reaching No. 14 on February 23, 1963, while reaching No. 4 on Billboard's Middle-Road Singles chart.
+It reached No. 30 in Canada.
 Harnell's version was ranked No. 89 on Billboard's end of year ranking "Top Records of 1963".
 Harnell's recording won him a Grammy Award at the 5th Annual Grammy Awards for Best Performance by an Orchestra – for Dancing.
-His version was included on his album Fly Me to the Moon and the Bossa Nova Pops released in early 1963, which reached No. 3 stereo album on the Billboard Top LP's chart.
+His version was included on his album Fly Me to the Moon and the Bossa Nova Pops released in early 1963, which reached No. 3 stereo album on the Billboard Top LPs chart.

-Julie London included a cover of the song for her 1963 album The End of the World.
-Paul Anka released a version of "Fly Me To The Moon" in 1963, appearing in his album Our Man Around the World.

 Frank Sinatra included the song on his 1964 album It Might as Well Be Swing, accompanied by Count Basie.
 The music for this album was arranged by Quincy Jones, who had worked with Count Basie a year earlier on the album This Time by Basie, which also included a version of "Fly Me to the Moon".
 Will Friedwald commented that "Jones boosted the tempo and put it into an even four/four" for Basie's version, but "when Sinatra decided to address it with the Basie/Jones combination they recharged it into a straight swinger... [which]...all but explodes with energy".
 Bart Howard estimated that by the time Frank Sinatra covered the song in 1964, more than 100 other versions had been recorded.